Causes

 - Ethnicity – People of African or Asian descent are more likely to develop DPN.

-- Complexion – There is less frequency of DPN among Africans with a fairer complexion.
+- Complexion – There is a lower frequency of DPN among Africans with a fairer complexion.
 It is also more prevalent among people of Asian and Polynesian descent who have darker skin tones.

 - Sun exposure – The bumps more commonly appear in areas exposed to the sun, usually the face, neck, and chest.